JNeuvonen/next-wasm-workers/README.md

 Example of integrating WASM & web workers with a Typescript NextJS project.
 Deployed to Azure using Docker container.
-If you want to play with it on your machine you need to have Rust and wasm-pack installed on your machine, or building the app will throw a compile error.
-Most straightforward way to play with the src is to build the Dockerfile.
+If you want to play with it on your machine you need to have rust and wasm-pack installed, or building the app will throw a compile error.

 https://next-wasm-demo.azurewebsites.net/